 ***Average window prices are based on our 2024 survey of 1,500 recent window buyers.

-Tips To Reduce Window Draftiness and Save Money
+How To Reduce Window Draftiness and Save Money

 When we surveyed homeowners, our team discovered that 20% replaced their windows due to draftiness resulting from air leakage.
 If this is you, our video below provides tips on reducing draftiness and energy bill spikes while you wait for your new, more energy-efficient windows to be installed.

-How We Selected the Best Cheap Window Brands
+How We Chose the Best Window Brands

 Based on our research process and consumer insights, we determined the following six factors are most important to homeowners when shopping for a cheap window replacement brand: value, performance, selection, services, customer support, and reputation.
 Below is how we scored each of the 15 brands we reviewed in these categories.